Australian Rules (film)

 Australian Rules is a 2002 Australian sports drama film directed by Paul Goldman and starring Nathan Phillips, Luke Carroll, Tom Budge, Brian Torry and Lisa Flanagan.
 It was adapted from the novels Deadly, Unna?
 (1998) and Nukkin Ya by Phillip Gwynne.
 The film is about a young man experiencing the hardships of growing up in rural South Australia.
-In particular, it deals with the issue of racial relationships through the central characters, their involvement in local Australian rules football, and Aboriginal players.
+In particular, it deals with the issue of racial relationships through the central characters, their involvement in local football, and Aboriginal players.
 It was launched at the Adelaide Festival of Arts on 5 March 2002, and nationwide on 29 August 2002.

 Plot

 In the isolated and fictional South Australian fishing town of Prospect Bay, the only thing that connects the black and white communities is football.
 Gary "Blacky" Black (Nathan Phillips) and Dumby Red (Luke Carroll) are an exception; teenage best friends from different sides of the tracks.
 Dumby is the star of the football team and likely to become the next Aboriginal star in the big leagues.
 Gary is the bookish son of hard-drinking and brutal fisherman Bob Black (Simon Westaway).
 He is attracted to Dumby's sister, Clarence (Lisa Flanagan).
 Blacky's supportive mother helps him become a better player as he is chosen to be the ruckman in the team's upcoming grand final.
 Blacky has to overcome Thumper, the star player for the opposition.
 When gameday arrives Blacky at first struggles to make an impact on the game but Dumby inspires the team, kicking several goals.
 When Dumby gets a mark near goals with the scores tied he hands it off to a teammate instead of taking the shot.
 The player kicks a point and Blacky has to run into Thumper to stop him from kicking the winning goal.
 Their team wins the premiership, but Dumby and Blacky's elation is short-lived.
 Dumby is passed over for the best-on-ground medal for the coach's son Mark Robertson.
 Dumby is disgusted and angered by the obvious racially motivated decision.